Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 That matters historically and technically.

-The practical infrastructure now rests on:
+The practical infrastructure rests on:

 - Valerie Sutton's symbol conceptions
 - years of actual writer use